-The District has recently had a study completed by LBG-Guyton Associates to define the boundaries of the catchment basin for Government Springs, which are part of the headwaters of the San Saba River, and Clear Creek springs.
-Particular emphasis will be placed by the District on selecting and monitoring wells within the catchment basin in Menard County, and working with the Sutton County UWCD and Plateau WS & CD to monitor one or more wells in the catchment basin in each of those districts.
-The district will maintain rainfall records for some of the monitor wells in the Menard County portion of the basin.
+In 2010 LBG-Guyton Associates completed a springflow protection analysis study for the District defining the boundaries of the catchment basin for Government Springs, which form part of the headwaters of the San Saba River, and Clear Creek springs.
+Particular emphasis is being placed by the District on selecting and monitoring wells within the catchment basin in Menard County, and working with the Sutton County UWCD and Plateau WS & CD to monitor one or more wells in the catchment basin in each of those districts.

 The District has adopted rules to regulate groundwater withdrawal by means of spacing regulation and production limits.
-If regular monitoring indicates that aquifer levels are declining, the District will amend those rules, within the limitations imposed by Chapter 36 of the Texas Water Code, to protect the aquifer resources.